Holidays in Merano

 • Terrain: Forest trails, farmland, some steep ascents

-For every walk you will need: suitable walking shoes with good grip, appropriate clothing, sun cream, sun glasses, rain jacket, a warmer layer, rucksack, at least a litre of water, a snack and cash for mountain huts/transport.
+For every walk you will need: suitable walking shoes with good grip, appropriate clothing, sun cream, insect repellent, sun glasses, rain jacket, a warmer layer, rucksack, at least a litre of water, a snack and cash for mountain huts/transport.
 You may find walking poles useful.

 Early booking is strongly recommended as spaces are limited.
 All walks are subject to availability of local guides, weather conditions and maximum numbers.
 Planned routes are subject to change.
 Any distances and ascents/descents stated are approximate.
 Full details of the walks with the meeting points and routes will be provided to you on arrival.
 In some instances there may be a small charge for local transport that is payable locally.
 In resorts where the walks run over more than two days, the day of the walk will be allocated to you by your Rep in your welcome meeting.
 Where we cannot confirm your preferred option in resort, we will endeavour to offer an alternative subject to the above conditions.